Looking for a fast and simple Italian meal free of marinara messiness? Try this one on for size!

 - Cut pasta sheets into 3-inch by 3-inch squares.

-- In a saute pan add olive oil over medium high heat.
+- In a large saute pan, add 2 tablespoons of olive oil over medium high heat.
 Thinly slice 1 spring onion and the asparagus, reserving the spears.
-Add onion and asparagus to pan, season with a pinch of salt and cook for 10 minutes.
+Add the sliced onion and asparagus to pan, season with a pinch of salt and cook for 10 minutes until tender.
+Set aside to cool.

-- Whisk together the ricotta, nutmeg, and both grated pecorinos until combined.
-Add in asparagus and onion mixture from pan along with 1 tablespoon of olive oil.
+- In a large bowl, whisk together the ricotta, nutmeg, and cheeses.
+Add the sauteed asparagus and onion mixture and a couple tablespoons of olive oil.
 Spoon some of the mixture into half of the squares of pasta, and place another sheet on top of it to create a ravioli.
 Press together to seal.

-- Carefully drop the pasta into the water and cook until pasta is tender, about 4 minutes.
-Remove the ravioli.
+- Carefully drop the pasta into the simmering water and cook until pasta is tender, about 4 minutes.

 Similar categories: Ingredients Vegetables Pasta Ravioli Asparagus Courses & Meals Dinner Pizza & Pasta Cuisine Italian